Kaechon concentration camp

 Kaechon concentration camp (also spelled Kaech'ŏn or Gaecheon) is a prison in North Korea with many political prisoners.
 The official name is Kyo-hwa-so (Reeducation camp) No. 1.
-It is not to be confused with Kaechon internment camp (Kwan-li-so Nr.
+It is not to be confused with the Kaechon internment camp (Kwan-li-so Nr.
 14), which is located 20 km to the south-east.

 Location

-The camp is located in Kae'chŏn county, P'yŏngan-namdo province in North Korea.
+The camp is located in Kae'chŏn county, South Pyongan Province in North Korea.
 It is situated on the outskirts of Kaechon city, around 2.5 km east of the city center, behind a little hill.

 Description

 Kaechon concentration camp is a large prison compound, around 300 m (1000 feet) long and 300 m (1000 feet) wide, surrounded by a 4 m (13 feet) high wall with barbed wire on top.
 The prisoners, around 4000 men and 2000 women (in 1992), are political prisoners mixed with common criminals.
 Theoretically prisoners should be released after reeducation through labor and serving their sentence.
 But as the prison sentences are very long and the conditions are extremely harsh, many do not survive their prison sentences.
 Ji Hae-nam estimates that during her sentence of two years around 20% of the prisoners died.